oracle/python-oracledb/doc/src/user_guide/xml_data_type.rst

     clob, = cursor.fetchone()
     print(clob.read())

-The LOB that is returned can be streamed or a string can be returned instead of a CLOB.
-See :ref:`lobdata` for more information about processing LOBs.
+The LOB that is returned can be streamed, as shown.
+Alternatively a string can be returned.
+See :ref:`lobdata` for more information.